 The project was given the go-ahead by CADW in 2011 and the Architen Landrell design team set about making the architects,Hall & Bednarczyk and the Chepstow Festival Committee’s impressive design into reality.
 Unfortunately the Castle walls as they stood could not withstand the loads which would be imposed by the fabric canopy; steel reinforcements were installed overlaying the existing concrete supports to support the wall and the loads imposed by the canopy.

 Taking a ‘ridge and valley’ shape the structure complements the castle grounds and provides an aesthetically pleasing sheltered space designed to accommodate open air theatre.

-With the addition of a tensile fabric canopy the Chepstow Festival rapidly became Britain’s largest festival of open air theatre and organisers were having to turn production companies away as the festival period was not long enough to fit them all in.
+With the addition of a tensile fabric canopy, the Chepstow Festival has became one of Britain’s largest festival of open air theatre.

 In the African paradise of Kenya an escape from the hot midday sun is essential,...